readium/readium-shared-js/README.md

 ### Single bundle

-The `_single-bundle` folder contains `readium-shared-js_all.js` (and its associated source-map file), which aggregates all the required code (library dependencies included), as well as the "Almond" lightweight AMD loader ( https://github.com/jrburke/almond ).
+The `_single-bundle` folder contains `readium-shared-js_all.js` (and its associated source-map file), which aggregates all the required code (external library dependencies included, such as Underscore, jQuery, etc.), as well as the "Almond" lightweight AMD loader ( https://github.com/jrburke/almond ).

-This means that the full RequireJS library ( http://requirejs.org ) is not actually needed to bootstrap the runtime, as demonstrated by the HTML file in the `build-output-usage-example` folder (trimmed for brevity):
+This means that the full RequireJS library ( http://requirejs.org ) is not actually needed to bootstrap the AMD modules at runtime, as demonstrated by the HTML file in the `build-output-usage-example` folder (trimmed for brevity):

 ```html